SNS Press: Seeking New Solutions

 After graduating from UCLA, Sidy entered the Peace Corps in which he served for two and a half years in rural development in the West African nation of the Ivory Coast.
 He lived in the village of Sirasso and worked with the Senoufo who were practicing animists, the Dyula who were practicing Moslems and the Fulani who were nomadic herders of the Sahel.
 This experience contributed tremendously to his understanding of traditional agrarian peoples and religions, the challenges of development, and the precarious survival of a way of life and cultures in post-colonial Africa.

-Upon his return, Sidy earned his teaching credential in secondary education at UCLA.
-He taught Spanish, French, and Social Studies for the Los Angeles Unified School District in south central Los Angeles, and in 1977 was selected to be on the founding faculty of their first magnet school, the Center for Enriched Studies.
+Sidy earned his teaching credential in secondary education at UCLA.
+He taught Spanish, French, and Social Studies for the Los Angeles Unified School District in south central Los Angeles beginning in 1973, and in 1977 was selected to be on the founding faculty of their first magnet school, the Center for Enriched Studies.
 During this time he wrote and published curricula for home-schooling families.
 In 1982 Sidy founded an innovative elementary school in Sedona Arizona, emphasizing global education, environmental studies, science, and art in an integrated curriculum.

 Sidy was one of twenty-three people from five nations who met at the University for Peace in Costa Rica, in April 1996, to brainstorm ways they could become instrumental in raising the consciousness globally to focus on world peace in the year 2000.
 The Honorable Rodrigo Carazo, former President of Costa Rica, and Dr. Robert Muller, former Under Secretary General of the United Nations and the Chancellor of the University for Peace, were among those who worked to construct the foundation for what they named the World Peace 2000 Network.
 They produced an international declaration of World Peace later adopted by the United Nations and began creating a network of groups working for celebrations of peace at the dawn of the new millennium.